-Today, pier and beam structures.
-Today, pier and beam foundations aren’t so ubiquitous, but are still the norm in certain parts of the country, especially in areas that receive a lot of rain or are prone to flooding.
+Today, pier and beam foundations (sometimes called post and beam) aren’t as common but are still the norm in certain parts of the country, especially in areas that receive a lot of rain or are prone to flooding.

-Here are the pros and cons of pier and beam foundations.
+To get started, here are the pros and cons of pier and beam foundations.

-- Between the home and the ground is a crawl space high enough to crawl through (hence, the name) allowing utilities including plumbing and electrical wiring/units to be installed and easily accessed if issues should occur.
+- Between the home and the ground is a crawl space high enough to crawl through (hence, the name), allowing utilities including plumbing and electrical wiring/units, to be installed and easily accessed if issues should occur.

 - There’s also an extra bit of insulation from the air under the home, saving you on energy costs.
 Some people prefer the feel of the wood platform over a concrete floor.
-While this might attract termites, they’re actually easier to detect thanks to the crawl space.
+While this might attract termites, they’re actually easier to detect, thanks to the crawl space.

 The biggest disadvantage of pier and beam foundations compared with slab structures is the cost.
 While the foundations of small sheds and buildings may be cheaper with a pier and beam structure, elevating your home is almost always more expensive than letting it sit directly on the ground.

-- sagging, creaking and bouncy floors
+- Sagging, creaking, and bouncy floors

-- rain accumulation and moisture problems
+- Rain accumulation and moisture problems

-- poor ventilation
+- Poor ventilation

-- mildew, mold, and rotting wood
+- Mildew, mold, and rotting wood

-- bugs and rodents in the crawl space
+- Bugs and rodents in the crawl space

 The poor design further adds to the list of problems, especially improper spacing between the pier and beams and shim failures on account of inferior materials.
 Fortunately, repairing these issues is often easier and cheaper than slab problems.
 In fact, if the latter’s foundation starts to crack, it might be impossible to fix it.